 1. Dividing the parts

-② Select the [Select] tool → [Selection pen] sub tool, and make a selection area around the eyes and eyebrows.
+(2) Click [Select] tool > [Selection Pen] sub tool and create a selection of the eyes and eyebrows.

-③ Once selected, copy and paste the area.
-An “eye and eyebrow” layer will appear in the [Layer] palette.
+(3) Once selected, copy and paste the area.
+A layer for the eyes and eyebrows will be created in the [Layer] palette.

-④ From the [Animation] menu, select [New animation folder] and create an animation folder (named “b”).
-We will move the “eye and eyebrow” layer here.
+(4) From the [Animation] menu, select [New animation layer] > [Animation folder] and create an animation folder (named “b”).
+We will move the eye and eyebrow layer here.

-Animation folders created in the [Layer] palette with [Animation] → [New animation folder] will appear in the [Timeline] palette as well.
+Animation folders created in the [Layer] palette from [Animation] > [New animation layer] > [Animation folder] will appear in the [Timeline] palette as well.